Top of main content

 When you put money into a savings account, you can earn interest on your balance.

-Interest rates are usually displayed as a percentage, referred to as an AER (Annual Equivalent Rate).
+Interest rates are shown as a percentage, often called the AER (Annual Equivalent Rate).

 To work out how much interest you’ll earn, you can multiply the amount you have saved by your interest rate, displayed as a decimal, where 100% is 1.